acquia/blt/template/readme/local-development.md

     # `php5-xsl` to `extra_packages`.
     extra_packages:
       - unzip
-      - php5-xsl
+    # - php5-xsl

+    drupal_mysql_user: drupal
+    drupal_mysql_password: drupal
+    ```

 There are also other changes you can make if you choose to match the Acquia Cloud server configuration more closely.
 See Drupal VM's example configuration changes in Drupal VM's `examples/acquia/acquia.overrides.yml` file.

 Once you've made these changes and completed the steps in Drupal VM's Quick Start Guide, you may run `vagrant up` to bring up your local development environment, and then access the site via the configured `drupal_domain`.

-## Using Acquia Dev Desktop for BLT-generated projects
+## <a name="dd"></a>Using Acquia Dev Desktop for BLT-generated projects

 ### Project creation and installation changes

-Add a new site in Dev Desktop by selecting _Import local Drupal site_.
+Add a new site in [Dev Desktop](https://www.acquia.com/products-services/dev-desktop) by selecting _Import local Drupal site_.
 Point it at the `docroot` folder inside your new code base.
 Your `/sites/default/settings.php` file will be modified automatically to include the Dev Desktop database connection information.

 ### Drush support